nickmonad/fabrik/README.md

 Created with :heart: at [Opolis](https://opolis.co) in Colorado.

+Please note these docs are still very much a work in progress.
+Let me know where there are gaps, or where more clarification is needed by opening an issue!

 ## Getting Started

 Before setting up Fabrik in your AWS account, it's important to know that it isn't designed to be a "plug-and-play"